-GRADskills is a programme of courses, events and activities specifically for research postgraduate students (such as PhD or MPhil students), delivered by the Centre for Academic, Professional and Organisational Development (CAPOD).
+GRADskills is a programme of courses, events and activities specifically for research postgraduate students (such as PhD or MPhil students).
 It aims to support the development of all research postgraduate students at the University of St Andrews, to improve their research capability and widen their employability inside and outside of academia.

 GRADskills offers workshops and support for research postgraduates in all four domains of the Researcher Development Framework – a small selection of these are listed below: